vieux-port-notre-dame-de-la-garde-otcm.jpg

 By train

 From the airport, you can take a train to Marseille city centre.
-Take the bus+13 from the airport (bus station – plateform 5) to get to Vitrolles train station.
+Take the bus + train from the airport (bus station – plateform 5) to get to Vitrolles train station.
 This bus runs 7 days a week and operates 57 round trips a day (sunday and bank holidays as well).
 Duration of the journey is around 5 minutes.
 Once at Vitrolles train station, take a T.E.R train towards the Marseille Saint Charles station (duration of the journey is about 20 minutes).

 By boat